 There are many different types of kayaks, including sea, touring, whitewater, sit on top, and inflatable.
 Each of these have subcategories and different capabilities that are as endless as every other sport — and you can use them for different purposes.
 I like to fish from a sit-on-top kayak, do some recreational floating, and occasionally hit some whitewater in an inflatable kayak.

 I was introduced to the recreational kayak by the Admiral (he owns a few of them) for kayak duck hunting.
-In general these are about 10 feet long and seat one person.
+In general, these are about 10 feet long and seat one person.
 The leg room is pretty good and maneuverability and stability are good.
 You sit slightly below water line and paddling is easy.
 These are very versatile kayaks.
 We have used them for island camping trips, the duck runs, playing around in lakes, and crabbing.
-If you are looking for a kayak that you can fish from, hunt from, camp from, and just plain paddle around these are a good buy.
+If you are looking for a kayak that you can fish from, hunt from, camp from, and just plain paddle around recreational kayaks are a good buy.
 Overall, this is an excellent single rider choice.

-When you get ready to buy a kayak answer a few key questions first:
+When you get ready to buy a kayak, answer a few key questions first:

 - How are you going to use the kayak?

 - Who is going to use the kayak, and how big are they relative to the size of kayak you’re considering?

 - How strong are you?
 Can you lift a 10-foot kayak to a car roof rack by yourself?

 It’s hard to go wrong with a kayak for recreational use because, even though there are variations, they all do similar things on the water.
 (For white water kayaking you need to take a class or find an experienced mentor first, and the same goes for sea kayaking.)